integration code

 A few weeks ago, the CEO of Google, Sundar Pichai, was questioned by Congress about political bias in Google search and other Google products.
 We’re not here to get political, but one thing that came up frequently in their questioning was about what Google is capable of in terms of tracking our data and storing our information.

-With the Cambridge Analytica scandal, similar questioning of Mark Zuckerberg earlier this year, and passing of the GDPR – how our information is being collected online and what is being done with it has been a huge topic in 2018 and will continue to be explored moving forward in 2019.
+With the Cambridge Analytica scandal, similar questioning of Mark Zuckerberg earlier this year, and the passing of the GDPR – how our information is being collected online and what is being done with it has been a huge topic in 2018 and will continue to be explored moving forward in 2019.

 What Does Google Know About Me?